 So life might go on in a black hole, but from the perspective of someone observing your journey from a safe distance, you would be standing still for eternity.
 That’s because no light can travel back across the event horizon because the angle between your first and second mirror will have become so acute as to be essential infinite.

 We need to know about event horizons because there’s a black hole at the centre of every galaxy and we are basically floating in a swarm of galaxies, all of which look indescribably beautiful on the big screen at the Motorpoint Arena.
-At this point (it may not have been, but space-time is all curvy so there’s linear narratives are unnecessary) Prof. Cox reveals a penchant for astro-poetry, re-utilising passages from Erasmus Darwin and Wordsworth which opened the show, and reminding me just how much I am looking forward to getting back to the dark skies of Wales the following day.
+At this point (it may not actually have been at this point in the show in a strictly chronological sense, but space-time is all curvy so linear narratives are unnecessary) Prof. Cox reveals a penchant for astro-poetry, re-utilising passages from Erasmus Darwin and Wordsworth which opened the show, and reminding me just how much I am looking forward to getting back to the dark skies of Wales the following day.
 But he doesn’t get carried away with the artsy stuff for long and is soon bringing it back to physics.

 This is when Robin Ince, in his guise as a human attention-deficit barometer, bounces back on to the stage (Coxy just magically appears, like the store-keeper in Mr Ben) to deal with the danger of the audience getting overwhelmed by the torrent of information, and re-energises us with tales of den-building in the woods, or reads out questions from impossibly well informed eleven year olds.
 Coxy knows all the answers, of course, and even throws in that he has ejected more photons (or was it protons?) in the time we have been listening to him than there are stars in the galaxy.